Elin-Modding-Resources/Elin.Docs/articles/10_Transpiler 101/transpiler_walkthrough.md

 IL instructions use the **stack** to store local variables, and there's no register like assembly.

-When calling a method, the arguments are pushed onto the stack from left to right in order.
-For class methods(that are not static and are bound to the instance), a hidden **`this`** class instance will be passed as the 1st argument, extending index of the rest of arguments by `1`.
-After calling a method, all arguments will be popped and the return value(if any), will be left on the stack.
+When calling a method, the parameters are pushed onto the stack from left to right in order.
+For class methods(that are not static and are bound to the instance), a hidden **`this`** class instance will be passed as the 1st argument, extending index of the rest of parameters by `1`.
+After calling a method, all parameters will be popped and the return value(if any), will be left on the stack.

 ## Stack Balance